radius-project/radius/docs/content/user-guides/tutorials/dapr-microservices/dapr-microservices-add-dapr/index.md

    rad deploy template.bicep
    ```

-   This may take a few minutes because of the time required to create the Storage Account.
+   In case you are using an Azure backed Radius environment this operation may take a few minutes (while a Azure Storage Account is created).

 1. You can confirm that the new `statestore` component was deployed by running: